-Opinion article by our coordinator at Público on 06/25/2022, regarding the death of little Jéssica and the Community’s duty to protect and watch over the children.
+Opinion article by our coordinator in Público of06/25/2022, regarding the death of little Jéssica and the Community’s duty to protect and watch over their children.
 Read the article on Público’s website or the translation and pdf below:

 In CPCJ and family courts there are no crystal balls to guess whether children are in danger or not.
 The duty to watch over and protect children is a community duty and it’s up to each and every one of us to report situations of danger that we know about and in which children are involved.

-And once again we have a country in shock at the brutal death of a little girl in a yet to be clarified context where a mother is alleged to have left her daughter in the care of a third party to whom she owed money.
-An episode of moral misery, in the happy expression of the President of the Republic.
+And once again we have a country in shock by the brutal death of a little girl in a yet to be clarified context where a mother is alleged to have left her daughter in the care of a third party to whom she owed money.
+An episode of moral misery, in the happy expression of the Republic President.

-In these things, as usual, we tend to blame the State, the Commissions for the Protection of Children and Young People (CPCJ), the Public Ministry, the court, in short, the “others”.
+In these things, as usual, we tend to blame the State, the Commissions for the Protection of Children and the Young (CPCJ), the Prosecutor’s Office, the courts, in short, the “others”.
 We forget that this girl and her mother didn’t live in isolation, they frequented cafés and stores and socialized with other members of the community with whom they came into daily contact.

-It is these people, these neighbors and relatives, who were in the best position to judge whether Jessica’s mother had the parental skills to take care of the girl, especially since her other children, according to the media, had been taken away from her.
-It is these neighbors and relatives who were in the best position to assess whether or not little Jessica was in danger.
+It is these people, these neighbours and relatives, who were in the best position to assess whether Jessica’s mother had the parental skills to take care of the girl, especially since her other children, according to the media, had been taken away from her.
+It is these neighbours and relatives who were in the best position to assess whether little Jessica was in danger.
 And, as far as is known, none of them reported any danger situation.

-The CPCJ, the Ministério Público and the Courts can only act if facts are reported to them that require their intervention.
+The CPCJ, the Prosecutor’s Office and the Courts can only act if facts are reported to them that require their intervention.
 If there are no reports coming from the health and school networks, the police or the community network, then these entities are powerless to act.

 According to the media, the girl’s situation was reported to the CPCJ only in the context of episodes of domestic violence that she had witnessed.
 The case then passed to the family and juvenile court because the child’s parents did not consent to the intervention of the CPCJ.
-However, with the couple’s separation, the situation of danger reported to the court – domestic violence – no longer existed and the case was filed.
-The court, it is known, was not aware of any other risk factors that would justify taking other measures.
-If this version of the facts is true, there seems to be nothing to blame the CPCJ or the Setúbal Family and Minors Court.
+However, with the couple’s separation, the situation of danger reported to the court – domestic violence – no longer existed and the case was dropped.
+The court was not aware of any other risk factors that would justify taking other measures.
+If this version of the facts is true, there seems to be nothing to blame in the CPCJ or the Setúbal Family and Minors Court actions.

-In CPCJ and family courts, there are no crystal balls that allow us to guess whether children are in danger or not.
-The duty to watch over and protect children is a duty of the community and it is up to each and every one of us to report dangerous situations that we know of where children are involved.
+In CPCJ and family courts, there are no crystal balls that allow to guess whether children are in danger or not.
+The duty to watch over and protect children is a duty of the community, and it is up to each one of us to report dangerous situations that we know of where children are involved.

 It is time to end this deafening silence and report cases of children at risk that we know of in our communities.
 Let the tragic death of little Jessica be a lesson to us.”